(855) 575-6376

 An Overview of Asbestos Poisoning

 Asbestos is a known carcinogen that occurs naturally in the environment.
 It was widely used throughout the United States in the twentieth century when it was valued for its fire resistance, durability, and insulating properties.
-Although its use was phased out after links to serious illness were established, asbestos remains present in many older buildings, products, and environments today, and continues to poison those who are exposed to disturbed materials.
+Although its use was phased out after links to serious illness were established, asbestos remains present in many older buildings, products, and environments today.

 Asbestos poisoning, also known as asbestosis, is a chronic lung disease that results from inhaling asbestos fibers.
-These tiny fibers can cause significant inflammation and scarring of lung tissues, leading to severe breathing difficulties and other health complications.
-Asbestosis is classified as an occupational lung disease, meaning it typically arises from exposure to asbestos in the workplace.
-When asbestos fibers are inhaled, they become embedded in the lung tissues, causing persistent irritation and damage over time.
-Unlike many ordinary dust particles, asbestos fibers cannot be removed by the lung once inhaled, and they can penetrate the deepest lung tissues, where they remain permanently.
+These tiny fibers cause significant inflammation and scarring of lung tissues, leading to severe breathing difficulties and other health complications.
+Unlike many ordinary dust particles, asbestos fibers cannot be removed by the lung once inhaled — they remain permanently embedded in the tissue, causing ongoing damage for decades.

 Causes of Asbestos Poisoning

-The primary cause of asbestos poisoning is the inhalation of tiny asbestos fibers or dust.
+The primary cause of asbestos poisoning is the inhalation of tiny asbestos fibers.
 These fibers are not inherently dangerous unless they are disturbed and released into the air, where they can be inhaled.
-Once inhaled, asbestos fibers can become lodged in the lungs, leading to scarring and inflammation.
-The risk of developing asbestos poisoning increases with the duration and intensity of exposure.
-Individuals who are exposed to asbestos over long periods or at high levels are more likely to suffer from this debilitating condition.
+Once inhaled, asbestos fibers lodge in the lungs and cause progressive scarring and inflammation.
+The risk of developing asbestos poisoning increases with the duration and intensity of exposure, though no level of exposure is considered completely safe.

 Risk Factors for Asbestos Poisoning

-Several risk factors can increase the likelihood of developing asbestos poisoning.
+Several risk factors increase the likelihood of developing asbestos poisoning.
 Occupational exposure is the most significant, with workers in industries such as construction, mining, shipbuilding, and manufacturing historically facing the highest levels of contact with asbestos-containing materials.
 Long-term and high-intensity exposure both raise the risk substantially.
-Smoking exacerbates the risk by damaging lung tissues, making them more susceptible to the harmful effects of asbestos fibers.
-A family history of asbestos-related diseases such as lung cancer or mesothelioma can also increase an individual’s risk.
+Smoking exacerbates the risk by damaging lung tissues and has a synergistic effect on asbestos-related lung cancer risk in particular.
+A family history of asbestos-related disease can also be a factor.

-It is also important to note that asbestos poisoning can affect those who were not directly exposed to asbestos themselves.
+It is also important to note that asbestos poisoning can affect those who were not directly exposed themselves.
 Family members of workers who brought home asbestos fibers on their clothing, and individuals living near asbestos mines or factories, are also at risk through what is known as secondary exposure.
-Roughly 27 million people were exposed to asbestos from 1940 to 1979, and many of them did not work directly with the material.
+Roughly 27 million people were exposed to asbestos in the United States between 1940 and 1979, many of whom did not work directly with the material.

 What Are the First Signs of Asbestos Poisoning?